 There are over 1,600 species of bamboo around the world.
 A member of the grass family, it is found on every continent except Europe and Antarctica.
-Bamboo’s resilience, versatility, and unique ability to grow quickly and create complex root systems makes it a vital species in its native ecosystem.
-It provides a habitat for biodiversity, reduce land degradation, stabilize slopes, produce oxygen, absorb heavy metals, sequester carbon, and has over 10,000 documented uses - including replacing plastics, paper, and wood.
-As global temperatures continue to rise, the conservation and reforestation of bamboo forests serve as a .
+Bamboo’s resilience, versatility, and unique ability to grow quickly and create complex root systems make it a vital species in its native ecosystem.
+It provides a habitat for biodiversity, reduces land degradation, stabilizes slopes, produces oxygen, absorbs heavy metals, sequesters carbon, and has over 10,000 documented uses - including replacing plastics, paper, and wood.
+As global temperatures continue to rise, the conservation and reforestation of bamboo forests serve as a

 Shallow roots are one of the most distinguishable characteristics of bamboo.
 An extensive network of fibrous rhizomes in the topsoil can prevent erosion and control floods and landslides by holding particles together.
 It is incredibly resilient and capable of regenerating when the region is destroyed by wildfires or severe weather.
 These roots allow bamboo to take hold on steep and marginal soils, making them a good choice for reforesting on slopes.
 In many ways, bamboo can help stabilize and regrow land altered by the effects of changing climate, while also helping at the root cause.

 Bamboo can rapidly sequester greenhouse gases in biomass and soil.
 It removes carbon from the air faster than almost any other plant species and can thrive on inhospitable degraded lands .
 A grove of bamboo also releases 35% more oxygen than an equivalent grouping of trees, providing clean air for all to breathe.
 Their root systems serve as a natural water purification filter and have a higher capacity for groundwater recharge.